Drugless98/Hack4DK/README.md

 Code from hack4DK 2025 - Sorry i didn't clean the code, i just focused on getting something that worked.
 Final file is Tab seperated as some filenames might contain "," or ";"

+The pipeline is designed around a progressive narrowing strategy:
+1. Start with a lightweight algorithm to quickly select a subset of candidate images (instead of comparing against all ~40k).
+2. Pass those candidates into the next, more expensive algorithm, reducing the pool step by step.
+3. Iterate through multiple algorithms from lightest to heaviest until only one or two candidates remain.

+This approach balances performance and accuracy, ensuring heavier algorithms only run on a manageable subset of images.

+---
+Key Learnings & Considerations

+- Candidate Pool Size Matters
+  The very first step must select a sufficiently large candidate pool.
+In our experiments, choosing only 10 candidates often excluded the true match, making recovery impossible in later stages.
+Increasing this pool size (e.g., 30–50) significantly improves recall.
+Alternatively, a stronger initial algorithm could reduce the need for a large candidate pool.

+- Final Verification with AI Models
+  We experimented with Ollama’s `qwen2.5-VL` vision-language model as a final verification step.
+By providing the query and candidate image and prompting with:
+  > “You are a compare-picture-assistant-robot.
+Your only purpose is to say ‘yes’ if the two pictures are the same and ‘no’ if they aren’t.
+Nothing else but ‘yes’ and ‘no’ is wanted.”
+  The model consistently gave accurate results, making it an excellent last-stage validator.

+- Accuracy in Current Version (v2)
+  The current implementation achieves around 40–60% correct matches.
+The next logical step is to integrate AI verification systematically so we can collect ground-truth data.
+This would allow us to analyze and optimize the ideal candidate pool size (`x`) per stage.
+For example, analysis may show that the first algorithm should keep ~50 candidates for optimal downstream performance.

+--: BELOW IS AI GENERATED :--
 # 🔍 Image Matching Pipeline

 This project finds the **best matching image** in a large library (e.g. 40,000+ pictures) for every query image in another folder.